francescacanale/experimental_ws/src/ass_1/README.md

 # First Assignment - Node Counting Algorithm in Gazebo

 ## GOAL OF THE ASSIGNMENT
-### The goal is to make the robots exploring the map until all the nodes are visited at least once.
+### The goal is to make 4 robots exploring a map until all the nodes are visited at least once.

 ## GETTING STARTED
 ### Download the .zip file correspondent to the workspace in the user home folder, then unzip the package folder and access it: